udacity/pdsnd_github/README.md

 Udacity BikeShare Project

 ### Description
 Project is an assignment from Udacity in the Introduction to Data Science Programming, here we tried analysing a subset of the popular bikeshare dataset.
+Thsi project tackles the normal day to day activities a data analyst does.

 ### Files used